Symmetry Breaking and Link Homologies I

-\begin{Thm} As a function of links $L$, the filtered $\SU(r)$-spectrum of strict broken symmetries $\sBC(L)$ is well-defined up to quasi-equivalence.
-In particular, the limiting equivariant stable homotopy type $\sBCU(L)$ is a well-defined link invariant in $\SU(r)$-equivariant spectra (see remark \ref{limiting}).
+\begin{Thm} As a function of (framed) links $L$, the filtered $\SU(r)$-spectrum of strict broken symmetries $\sBC(L)$ is well-defined up to quasi-equivalence.
+In particular, the limiting equivariant stable homotopy type $\sBCU(L)$ is a well-defined (framed) link invariant in $\SU(r)$-equivariant spectra (see remark \ref{limiting}).
 We discuss $\sBCU(L)$ below. \end{Thm}

+In section \ref{one} we show that the construction of the link invariant $\sBC(L)$ admits an internal symmetry given by the Galois action by complex conjugation on all Levi subgroups.

-An obvious way to obtain (group valued) link invariants from the filtered homotopy type $\sBC(L)$ is to apply an equivariant cohomology and invoke the filtration to set up a spectral sequence.
-Let $\E_G$ denote a family of equivariant cohomology theories indexed by the collection $G = \SU(r)$, with $r \geq 1$, and naturally compatible under restriction
+An obvious way to obtain (group valued) link invariants from the filtered homotopy type $\sBC(L)$ is to apply an equivariant cohomology theory and invoke the filtration to set up a spectral sequence.
+Let $\E_G$ denote a family of equivariant cohomology theories indexed by the collection $G = \SU(r)$, with $r \geq 1$, endowed with natural compatiblity under restrictions

-Therefore, given a family of equivariant cohomology theories $\E_{\SU(r)}$ as above that satisfies the conditions described in definition \ref{condM2}, the filtration of $\sBC(L)$ described above does indeed give rise to a spectral sequence that converges to $\E^*_{\SU(r)}(\sBCU(L))$.
+is an arbitrary injection of Lie groups.
+Given a family of equivariant cohomology theories $\E_{\SU(r)}$ as above that satisfies additional conditions described in definition \ref{condM2}, the filtration of $\sBC(L)$ described above does indeed give rise to a spectral sequence that converges to $\E^*_{\SU(r)}(\sBCU(L))$.
 The $E_2$-term of this spectral sequence is itself a link invariant, and is given by the cohomology of the associated graded complex for the filtration of $\sBC(L)$.
 We have

 \begin{Thm} Assume that $\E_{\SU(r)}$ is a family of $\SU(r)$-equivariant cohomology theories as above that satisfy the conditions of definition \ref{condM2}.
 Then, given a link $L$ described as a closure of a positive braid presentation $w_I$ on $r$-strands, one has a spectral sequence converging to $\E^\ast_{\SU(r)}(\sBCU(L))$ and with $E_1$-term given by